-If a child is removed from class the academy will inform parents the same day via telephone where possible, otherwise via email.
+If a child is removed from class the academy will inform parents the same day via Go 4 Schools.
 If a child has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, the academy will notify the social worker or Virtual School Head of the removal taking place.
 If a child is looked after, their Personal Education Plans will be reviewed and amended to include behaviour support and intervention considering the reasons for removal from class.